transmed/transmed.github.io/docs/index.markdown

 Please use the EasyChair submission system [here](https://easychair.org/conferences/?conf=ismbeccb2021abstracts).

-Note: Participants are encouraged to use the [FAIRDOMHub](https://fairdomhub.org/) platform to create and maintain pages for projects that should be presented during the TransMed 2021.
+Please note: Participants are encouraged to use the [FAIRDOMHub](https://fairdomhub.org/) platform to create and maintain pages for projects that should be presented during the TransMed 2021.

 ## Key dates